uva-sp2021-cs5010-g6/finalproject/GETSTARTED.rst

 .. code-block:: bash

-   poetry shell # If you're already in a poetry session, you won't need to run this command python -m project01.question1 python -m project01.question2 python -m project01.question3
+   poetry shell # No need to run if you're already in the poetry shell from before. python -m project01.question1 python -m project01.question2 python -m project01.question3